 These exclusion rules integrate well with Fail2Ban for creating dynamic block lists based on repeated malicious behavior.

-Following any exclusions, restart Apache to apply changes:
+After any exclusion changes, restart Apache to apply them:

 sudo systemctl restart apache2